New to unemployment?

 Unemployment benefits may be available if you have recently lost your job.

-Job search requirements return in July and you must look for work to receive unemployment benefits.
+You must now look for work to remain eligible for unemployment benefits.
 Find your next opportunity with an expanded list of activities.

 Affected by COVID-19